Yes-IT/Wood-wric/src/content/about/index.md

   - title: Wood Machinery Manufacturers of America (WMMA)
     img: /imgs/WIALogo_Web_4C.png
     url: https://woodindustry.org/
+cards:
+  - title: Improve Perceptions
+    copy: We partner with educators, legislators, associations and the media to communicate what the wood industry of today (and tomorrow) really looks like.
+    img: /imgs/icon-sawblade-primary.svg
+  - title: Strengthen Workforce
+    copy: We work with trade schools, colleges, and workforce advocacy organizations to develop programs that support people entering the wood industry.
+    img: /imgs/icon-saw.svg
+  - title: Create Better Environments
+    copy: We collaborate with our members and member companies to improve engagement, satisfaction and work culture at every level.
+    img: /imgs/icon-chisel.svg
+layout: about.njk
+title: About
+description: This is About Section
+headings:
+  - heading: Heading 1
+  - heading: Heading 2
+  - heading: Heading 3
+  - heading: Heading 4
+descriptions:
+  - description: Description 1
+  - description: Description 2
+  - description: Description 3
+  - description: Description 4
+hero: /imgs/img2.jpg
 footer:
   title: Get Involved and Support Our Mission
   btnLabel: Contact Us
   url: /contact
+seo:
+  description: "WIRC provides a collection of wood industry tools and solutions to
+    attract and retain employees, while improving the overall perception of the industry. "
+  pageTitle: About Us
 ---
 ## Let’s Build Something Together